-MSCI is in charge of ESG selection based on ESG analysis, ratings, scores and exposure provided by MSCI ESG Research.
+MSCI is in charge of the ESG selection on the basis of ESG analysis, ratings, scores and exposure as provided by MSCI ESG Research.

-The annual review of the ESG indices takes place in May.
-The eligible universe is updated at this review.
-The ESG indices are also reviewed in August, November and February.
-This rebalancing may also take place at other times to reflect transactions such as mergers and acquisitions.
+The MSCI indices are reviewed every year in May.
+The eligible investment universe is updated at the time of this review.
+The MSCI indices are also reviewed in August, November and February.
+They may also be rebalanced at other times to reflect operations such as mergers and acquisitions.